Mets pitcher Edwin Díaz reacts after getting the save during...

 Mets pitcher Edwin Díaz reacts after getting the save during Game 2 of the NLCS against the Dodgers at Dodger Stadium in Los Angeles on Monday.
 Credit: Newsday/Thomas A. Ferrara

-LOS ANGELES — Twelve outs remained when Carlos Mendoza turned to his bullpen earlier than desired, with really just three relievers he wanted to use against one of the most dangerous lineups in baseball, making for the kind of white-knuckle, late-inning dynamic Monday that has a way of stressing managers the heck out.
+LOS ANGELES — Twelve outs remained when Carlos Mendoza turned to his bullpen earlier than desired, with really only three relievers he wanted to use against one of the most dangerous lineups in baseball, making for the kind of white-knuckle, late-inning dynamic Monday that has a way of stressing managers the heck out.

 Los Angeles stranded the would-be tying run at first base in the sixth inning, in the on-deck circle in the seventh, at the plate in the eighth and in the on-deck circle again in the ninth.